Stroll with me through Madrid's Literary Quarter and learn about writers and artists, past and present.

 Hidden Secrets in Madrid's Literary Quarter

 The tale of a genius unrecognised in his time whispers through these narrow streets.
-It passes the 19th century Casa Alberto, painted in blood-like burgundy red to signal its role as a bar and an eatery to a population who, ironically given the location, largely couldn’t read.
+It passes the 19th century Casa Alberto, painted in blood-like burgundy red to signify its role as a bar to a population who, ironically given the location, largely couldn’t read.

 Yet the mark of a city that bursts with culture is that not only does it look back, and remember, but that it also looks forwards and celebrates.